EmperorNumerius/Forge/README.md

 ### 3) Submit your design

 The submission rules to get a Forge Printer for a PR are (not available, the Forge design guidelines will be accessable at launch). **You must be a teenager (or younger to qualify for a free machine)** but anyone can make a model and make a PR.
 Currently, we are requiring 5 Blot-level (of quality) models.
 This may change as the project progresses.
 While the full guidelines are not accessable, here's the basics of what you should(n't) do with your Forge project:

-* Note that exporting your design to an STL is an option if you want to test your model on another 3D printer before you submit an PR.
+* Exporting your design to an STL is an option if you want to test your model on another 3D printer before you submit an PR.

 #### Dos and Don'ts